-Welcoming over 300 participants, the Symposium had commenced with a presentation on Depression and Mood Disorder by Dr Ng Beng Yeong, a psychiatrist who is well-versed in these aspects of mental health.
+Welcoming nearly over 400 participants, the Symposium had commenced with a presentation on Depression and Mood Disorder by Dr Ng Beng Yeong, a psychiatrist who is well-versed in these aspects of mental health.

 Following the presentation, a brief relaxation exercise was conducted by Mrs Ruchira Gupta, a physiotherapist who aimed to equip participants with techniques that heightened bodily awareness and aided in relaxation.